d4f/backbone-highway/README.md

 });
 ```

-To learn more about the routers capabilities see the full documentation.
+To learn more about the routers capabilities see the full documentation here : http://d4f.github.io/backbone-highway/

 ## Dependencies and structure